Inference on covariance structure in high-dimensional multi-view data: Additional details about the numerical experiments

 \section{Additional details about the numerical experiments}

 We fit \texttt{ROTATE} setting $\lambda_0 = 5$, $\lambda_1 = 0.001$, and $\epsilon=0.05$, as in the example provided in the supplemental code of \citet{rotate}.
 For both \texttt{MOFA} and \texttt{ROTATE}, we set the upper-bound to the number of factors to $k_0 +5$.
+For \texttt{AJIVE}, we set each view's signal rank to the true value $k_m$, thereby giving it an advantage over competitors.
+To choose the rank of the shared signal, let $UDV^\top $ be the singular value decomposition of $U_{\text{joint}} = \in \mathbb R^{n \times \sum_m k_m}$.
+We set the rank of the shared signal to where $d_l$ is the $l$-th entry on the diagonal of $D$.
+As for the alternative spectral estimator (\texttt{SVD}), we estimate the low-rank component of the intra-view covariance via $V_m D_m^2 V_m^\top /n$ and the inter-view covariances via $V_m D_mU_m^\top U_{m'} D_{m'} V_{m'}^\top / n$.
+For all methods that do not provide an estimate of the residual error variances, we estimate it via the empirical variances of the unexplained variation.

 For the coverage results shown in Table \ref{tab:uq}, we report the average coverage of the entries off the diagonal for the intra-view covariance since \texttt{FABLE} does not directly provide samples for $\Lambda_m \Lambda_m$ but only for $\Lambda_m \Lambda_m + \Psi_m$.

 The code to implement the \texttt{FAMA} methodology and replicate the experiments is available at \url{https://github.com/maurilorenzo/FAMA}.
 All experiments were run on a Laptop with 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz and 16GB RAM.